pjflanagan/RunCalculator/README.md

-# PaceCalculator
+# Run Calculator
-An online pace calculator
+An online minimalist pace calculator for runners